Coherent and incoherent contents of correlations

-This is a simple and method to see the visualize how entanglement is distributed in the state space.
-There are more applications of the tools developed above for studying entanglement.
-However I will refrain myself from discussing them presently.
-These topics will be discussed in greater detain in an upcoming paper \cite{modivedral}.

-The concept of unitary orbit is rather simple, yet it has allowed much insight in how multipartite systems are correlated.
-I showed that the set of unitary orbits containing product states is a very small subset of set of all unitary orbits.
-Which in return means that the set product states is a very small subset of set of all states.
-Any realistic model of a multipartite quantum system \emph{should not} assume that the parts are simplify separable.
-That assumption leads to gross simplification which could undermine a great deal of physical effects.
-This was one the major goal of this paper.
-There has been a great deal of discussion regarding initially product state assumption in open quantum dynamics \cite{PhysRevLett.75.3020, pechukas94a,jordan:052110,CesarEtal07}.
-I have not definitively shown that when initially product state assumption is retained one is restricted to a small subspace of the total state space.

-The other immediate application of the calculations above is seen in the derivation of the non-Markovian master equation due Rodr\'iguez-Rosario and Sudarshan \cite{cesarnonmarkov}.
-In their derivation they start with a generic state of the system and the environment, which is assumed to be of product form at some point in its (unitary) history.
-This assumption cannot hold for a generic state.
-However, now that we know that all unitary orbits contain classically correlated states.
-The derivation is fully generalized by simply making the substitution of classically correlated states in place of product states in Rodr\'iguez-Rosario and Sudarshan's derivation.

-\acknowledgements I thank Luis Boya for introducing me to this problem.
-I am grateful to Francesco Buscemi, Hugo Cable, Earl Campbell, Kuldeep Dixit, Elizabeth Rieper, C\'esar Rodr\'iguez-Rosario, George Sudarshan, and Vlatko Vedral for helpful discussions.
-This work was financially supported by the National Research Foundation and the Ministry of Education of Singapore.
+Now we can define a measure of coherent-entanglement in this scenario very easily.
+Every entangled state $\rho$ can be mapped unitarily to a separable state $\sigma$ as $\sigma=U_s \rho U^\dag_s$.
+Then the measure of entanglement is give as

+Again, we are measuring the amount to coherent interaction needed to wash entanglement away, without disturbing the spectrum (and incidentally the classical correlations).
+This corresponds to the disentangling power of a unitary transformation\cite{PhysRevLett.103.030501}.

+Lastly, we can define coherent-dissonance\cite{arXiv:0911.5417} by considering the unitary transformations that map $\sigma$ to classical states: